Ffyona Campbell: Walks

 In April 1994, she left Algeciras, Spain and walked through Europe on the Via de la Plata through Spain, through France, crossing to Britain at Dover.
 She then completed the last 1,300 km walking from Dover back to John o' Groats accompanied by young people from Raleigh International who came to find out just how far they could walk if they really put their minds to it.
 She arrived at John O'Groat's, the world's end, on 14 October 1994.
 She was shadowed by a BBC film crew and presenter Janet Street-Porter.
 At the time, Campbell was hailed as the first woman to walk around the world.

 Campbell raised half the amount for charity in one go when one of the organisers at Raleigh International sold the advertising space on her forehead during her well-publicised return.
 After a period in hospital for a back operation, she walked across America again for her own personal satisfaction as she had had to miss out a section in the middle due to illness.
 She wrote about that journey in her final book, The Whole Story.

 Controversy

 While crossing the United States in 1985 at the age of 18, she became too ill to walk but, concerned that her sponsors would withdraw their backing, she reluctantly accepted lifts in her back-up vehicle to keep to their schedule.
-Neither Ffyona, nor Brian Noel her support driver, know how many times this happened between Indianapolis, Indiana and Fort Summer, New Mexico, a distance of some 1,000 miles.
-Brian Noel did not recall it happening at all when interviewed by the Daily Mail after Ffyona wrote a book about this episode also detailing the second walk she'd made across the USA to cover that stretch, plus another 1,500 miles to Los Angeles.
+Neither Campbell, nor Brian Noel, her support driver, know how many times this happened between Indianapolis, Indiana and Fort Sumner, New Mexico, a distance of some 1,000 miles.
+Brian Noel did not recall it happening at all when interviewed by the Daily Mail after Campbell wrote a book about this episode also detailing the second walk she'd made across the USA to cover that stretch, plus another 1,500 miles to Los Angeles.